AAS Travel Support for NRAO Summer Students: Jan 2026 at Phoenix, AZ

 Abstract and Registration

-All students must give a poster or talk at the AAS to receive NRAO/GBO financial support.
-You are responsible for submitting your abstract with your mentor.
+All students must give a poster or talk at the AAS to receive NRAO financial support.
+To give a presentation at the AAS, you have to submit an abstract by the October 6 deadline.
+You are responsible for submitting your abstract with the help and oversight of your mentor.

 Separately from the abstract, you must also register for the meeting.
-Please try to register by the Early Deadline, but if you miss that, then definitely register by the regular deadline.
-JJ Burns at NRAO can register you, or you can register yourself and you will be reimbursed the $295 registration fee.
+JJ Burns at NRAO can register you, or you can register yourself and you will be reimbursed the registration fee.
 Contact JJ as soon as possible if you'd like her to register you.
+Please register by the Early Deadline, but if you miss that, then definitely register by the regular deadline.

 Acknowledgments Must Go on the Poster (or Talk)

-Students from Charlottesville or Socorro should include the statement: "The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.".
-Students from Green Bank should have: "The Green Bank Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc." Most posters put this statement in the bottom margin or in an acknowledgments box.
+Students should include the statement: "The NSF National Radio Astronomy Observatory and NSF Green Bank Observatory are facilities of the U.S. National Science Foundation operated under cooperative agreement by Associated Universities, Inc.".
+Most posters put this statement in the bottom margin or in an acknowledgments box.
 Additionally, you should put the NSF and AUI logos, and either the NRAO or GBO logos on the presentation.
-You should also acknowledge the specific program that funded you, for example "This project was funded by the NSF through the REU program at NRAO."
-Or, "This project was completed as part of the NAC program at NRAO."
-Or, "This project was completed as part of the PING program at GBO."
+You should also acknowledge the specific program that funded you, for example "This project was funded by the NSF through the REU program at NSF NRAO."
+Or, "This project was completed as part of the PING program at NRAO/GBO."
 Contact Jim Braatz if you are not sure which program funded your summer position.

 Poster Expectations

 Posters are presented electronically on video screens in the AAS exhibit hall, and will be scheduled for one day during the meeting.
-You should plan to stand by your poster and tell people about your work throughout the day.
-It is especially important for you to be there during the assigned poster session time periods, but you should also try to stand by your poster during all the other breaks.
-It's ok to leave your poster during the talk sessions.
-In addition to the assigned times, you can always pull up your poster at one of the poster stations at other times throughout the meeting.
+You should plan to stand by your poster and tell people about your work during the assigned poster session time period.
+In addition to the assigned times, you can always pull up your poster at one of the open poster kiosks at other times throughout the meeting.

 Some tips on preparing your poster and other information from the AAS is here, under "Types of Abstracts".